HenrikJoreteg/dot-net-article/readme.md

 templatizer(__dirname + '/clienttemplates', __dirname + '/clientmodules/templates.js');
 ```

-So, when the app executes it creates a template modules and puts it into our client modules directory.
-Now we can just rendering html becomes as easy as this:
+So, when the app executes it creates a "templates" modules and puts it into our "clientModules" directory.
+Now rendering html becomes as easy as this:

 ```js
 var templates = require('templates');